jdegoes/lambdaconf-2014-introgame/README.md

 To make our game interesting, we need to add non-player characters (NPCs), a model of the geography of the game world, a model of the player character, and a way to move around the game world and perform other activities.

-Every command the user enters into the game has the potential to modify NPCs, the geography, or player attributes / inventory.
+Every command the user enters into the game has the potential to modify NPCs, the geography, items in the game world, or player attributes.

 If you think that sounds like a lot of state, you're right!

-There are lots of approaches to handling this in purely functional programming.
-Among them: *functional reactive programming*, *event-oriented programming*, etc.
+There are many approaches to handling all this state in a purely-functional way, including *functional reactive programming* and *event-oriented programming*.

 The one we're going to look at involves the *State monad*.

+ > **Note:** The `State` monad is not always the most elegant tool for the job.
+But it's a good fallback when other techniques don't pan out, so it's a good thing to learn first.

 ## The State Monad

 The essence of the State monad is very simple: it's a function that takes the old state and produces the new state, together with some value.

-It turns out for a given type of state (let's call it `S`), it's pretty easy to define a *state monad*:
+For a given type of state (call it `S`), it's pretty easy to define a *state monad*:

 ```scala
 case class State[S, A](run: S => (S, A)) {